 Dr Rachel Stubbington:

-- A leading member of the EU COST Action CA15113 Science and Management of Intermittent Rivers and Ephemeral Streams (SMIRES) 2016-20 including membership of the Management Committee and Steering Committee, and leadership of Working Group 4: Community Ecology and Biomonitoring of IRES (2016-20)
+- was a leading member of the EU COST Action CA15113 Science and Management of Intermittent Rivers and Ephemeral Streams (SMIRES) 2016-20 including membership of the Management Committee and Steering Committee, and leadership of Working Group 4: Community Ecology and Biomonitoring of IRES (2016-20)

-- Course Leader for BSc (Hons) Biological Sciences; Pathway Leader for BSc (Hons) Biological Sciences (Environmental Biology); and Module Leader for the undergraduate modules Natural Ecosystems and Freshwater Ecosystems.
+- is Course Leader for BSc (Hons) Biological Sciences; Pathway Leader for BSc (Hons) Biological Sciences (Environmental Biology); and Module Leader for undergraduate modules including Freshwater Ecosystems.

 Dr Stubbington has a BSc (Hons) in Environmental Biology from Nottingham Trent University and a PhD in freshwater ecology from Loughborough University (Department of Geography).

 Dr Stubbington joined the Biosciences team at NTU in 2010, having previously been employed as a:

 - Research Assistant on a NERC (Natural Environment Research Council) funded project investigating the response of river invertebrates to drought (Loughborough University, Department of Geography).

 - Ecological Appraisal Assistant at the Environment Agency, a role which included biomonitoring of groups including fish, invertebrates and macrophytes as well as assessing environmental impacts of proposed developments.

 Dr Stubbington's research interests centre on the responses of freshwater invertebrate communities to flow variability in dynamic stream ecosystems.
 In particular, she is interested in:

 - Resistance and resilience of aquatic invertebrates in temporary streams

-- The hyporheic zone and 'seedbank' as refuges for benthic macroinvertebrates
+- The hyporheic zone and 'seedbank' as refuges for aquatic invertebrates

 - Invertebrate community responses to variation in surface flow, including drying

 - The distribution, spread and impacts of invasive freshwater invertebrates

 Opportunities to carry out postgraduate research exist within the discipline of freshwater ecology, in particular relating to the effects of drought disturbances and natural intermittence on invertebrate communities in temporary and perennial streams.
 Further information regarding MPhil/PhD study may be obtained from the NTU Graduate School.

 Dr Stubbington was a member of the EU-funded COST Action CA15113 Science and Management of Intermittent Rivers and Ephemeral Streams (IRES) 2016-2020, including membership of the Management Committee and Steering Group, and leadership of Working Group 4: Biomonitoring of IRES.